Middle School Math Enrichment Ideas

 - Podcast Listening Comprehension Lesson – Dollar Store Prices

-I hope this blog post has given you some ideas to use with your middle school math classes.
+I hope this blog post has given you some ideas to use with your middle school math classes that will help with middle school math enrichment.
 Looking for a way to structure student responses to word problems?
 Check out the GRASS Method.